Warrior (TV series): Production

 On April 24, 2019, Cinemax renewed the series for a second season.
 It was Cinemax's final original series before ceasing production of original programming.
 In January 2021, both seasons began streaming on HBO Max.
 With the cancellation on Cinemax and the uncertainty of renewal, fans created a petition asking for a third season of the series.
 The petition received over 68,000 signatures as of April 2021.

-On April 14, 2021, the series was renewed for a third season, along with the announcement that it would officially move to HBO Max.
-Production for the third season began on July 18, 2022 in Cape Town, and finished at the end of October 2022.
-It is expected to premiere in 2023.
+On April 14, 2021, the series was renewed for a third season, along with the announcement that it would move to HBO Max.
+In an interview with The Ringer regarding the third season, showrunner Jonathan Tropper mentioned that "We like to pick historical events and then distill them through the Warrior prism into something that is still fact-based but doesn't become a documentary."
+Tropper further mentioned that prior to the series being renewed that "the interior sets are gone and have to be rebuilt".
+Production for the third season began on July 18, 2022, in Cape Town, and finished at the end of October 2022.
+The third season premiered on June 29, 2023.
+On December 18, 2023, Max canceled the series after three seasons.

-Broadcast
+Release

+The first season premiered on Cinemax on April 5, 2019.
+The second season premiered on October 2, 2020.
+The third season premiered on Max on June 29, 2023.

+International broadcast

 In the United Kingdom, the first season premiered on June 25, 2019, on Sky One.
 The second season premiered on October 14, 2020.
 In Australia, the first season premiered on June 12, 2019, on Fox8.
 In Canada, both seasons are available for streaming on Crave.
+The third season premiered on Max on June 29, 2023, with three new episodes.
+In February 2024, all three seasons were made available to stream on Netflix.

+Home media

+The first season was released on DVD and Blu-ray in October 2019.

 Reception

+Critical response

-The first season received positive reviews from critics.
-On review aggregator Rotten Tomatoes, the series holds an approval rating of 89% based on 29 reviews, with an average rating of 7.55/10.
-The site's critical consensus reads, "Though it often buckles under the weight of its lofty ambitions and ideological pedigree, Warrior's devil may care attitude provides thrilling energy and action that will please those looking for a period drama with a little kick."
-On Metacritic, it has a weighted average score of 68 out of 100, based on 8 critics, indicating "generally favorable reviews".
-Rolling Stone magazine named Cinemax's Warrior one of the best new television shows of 2019.
+On review aggregator Rotten Tomatoes, the first season holds an approval rating of 79% based on 24 reviews, with an average rating of 7.6/10.
+The site's critical consensus reads, "Though it often buckles under the weight of its lofty ambitions and ideological pedigree, Warrior's devil-may-care attitude provides thrilling energy and action that will please those looking for a period drama with a little kick."
+On Metacritic, it has a weighted average score of 68 out of 100, based on 9 critics, indicating "generally favorable reviews".
+Rolling Stone magazine named Warrior one of the best new television shows of 2019.

+The second season has a 100% approval rating on Rotten Tomatoes based on 6 reviews with an average rating of 9/10.

+The third season has a 100% approval rating on Rotten Tomatoes based on 11 reviews with an average rating of 8.5/10.

+Ratings

-As of April 16, 2021, Warrior is ranked among the top 15 most viewed series on HBO Max.
+As of April 2021, Warrior was ranked among the top 15 most viewed series on HBO Max.